 Fax: (02) 9360 5154

-KRC is a satellite facility of Sydney Hospital and Sydney Eye Hospital, located in Kings Cross.
+KRC is a targeted primary health care facility located in Kings Cross.
 The map (below) shows its location.

 Contact details and opening hours